1. Point of View

 The most best sites use black text on a white background.
 However many other combinations can be used as long as the contrast is eye friendly.
 White on black is fine, but green on blue is questionable,

 Use simple fonts that are easy to read Use common fonts that and in most of today's computer systems.
 Arial in this connection is a good font.
 Keep the font sizes to suit your audience.
 Now a days most peopel prefer larger font sizes like 11-12 pts.
+Use graphics meaningfully Graphics are very important to create the visual mood and tempo.
+But dont over use them or use them to take attention from Text.
+Don’t overload your web page with lots of images.

 Quality of graphics and photography: Its important that you maintain higher quality of your images and photography.
 If you are presenting a product, high quality images will help users to be attracted.